 The secret to making soap without lye is called melt-and-pour soapmaking.
 With this technique, the lye work is already done and all that’s left is the fun part–crafting your own unique varieties of soap!

 Silicone mold or a loaf pan lined with parchment paper

 Soap base is your raw material.
-There are all different kinds–some contain glycerine, some goats’ milk, some aloe vera.
-Shop around and find the kind you like best.
-(This is the one I use.)
+There are all different kinds–some contain olive oil, some use goats’ milk, some contain aloe vera.
+Here are reviews of the top six soap bases and what types of skin they are best for.